dmitriilezine/AzureSecureAdministration/DeployDCsameRegion.md

 [Back to main page](DeploymentOutline.md)
-# Deploy Basic "Idenity as Perimeter" access to ADDS via RDS
+# Deploy additional Domain Controller in the same Azure region where DCs already present

 Deployment is currently in testing...